ComposableFi/emulated-light-client/validator/README.md

 ```
 validator init --rpc-url <RPC_URL> --ws-url <WS_URL> --program-id <PROGRAM_ID> --genesis-hash <GENESIS_HASH> --keypair-path <KEYPAIR_PATH>
 ```
-**Note:** This key does not need to be the same as your validator key, it can be any Solana mainnet account with SOL for gas fees.
-After completing all of the steps in this guide, please provide us with the address associated with this Key.
+**Note:** The key utilised here does not need to be the same as your mainnet validator key; it can be any Solana mainnet account holding SOL for covering gas fees.
+After completing all the steps outlined in this guide, please provide us with the address associated with this key.

 4. Once the config file is set, run the validator.
 ```